 While most websites are (naturally) hosted online, there are plenty of situations in which you may want to create a local WordPress site.
 For example, you might need to set up a staging environment to develop your site before it goes live, require a safe place to experiment with designs, or perform troubleshooting.

 In any of those scenarios, all you’ll need is the right solution.
-When it comes to creating an offline WordPress site, Local by Flywheel is one of the most intuitive and powerful tools for the job.
+When it comes to creating an offline WordPress site, Local is one of the most intuitive and powerful tools for the job.
 This solution makes it easy to install WordPress on your computer, clone your site, and even push your local version live.

 Here’s what I’ll cover in this article: